petrovi4/simpleUserREST/web/README.md

 ## Configuration
-Configuration stored in filtes webpack/dev.js (for development) and webpack/prod.js (for production)
+Configuration stored in files webpack/dev.js (for development) and webpack/prod.js (for production)